How to use data?

 Don’t keep your app just for yourself.
 Value for your visualization or web service is only created after it is being used.
 Publishing your app on your website is the first step.
 Next, add your creation to the HRI app gallery, engage in internationally organized open data app competitions, and promote your work through social media.

 For example: Journalists across the world are very excited about data journalism.
 The British Guardian is a forerunner in this emerging field.
 Take a look at their data journalism approach on their data blog.
-Helsingin Sanomat has also outlined its stance towards open data in their Next-blog.
+The Finnish national newspaper Helsingin Sanomat has also outlined its stance towards open data and established a data desk unit.

 5. Gather feedback & interact